 Throughout the Committee's work, issues pertaining to activity and operations within the park were raised repeatedly.
-These discussions informed many design decisions having to do with the physical space planning and drove the need for establishing usage and capacity guidelines.
+These discussions informed many design decisions having to do with the physical space planning as well as drove the need for establishing usage and capacity guidelines as part of the report.
 For example, the creation of the walkway that connects each section of the park from State Street to Mechanic Street was an important design characteristic that helped ensure unimpeded access for park users without regard to the schedule of any formal park programming.
-In other words, operational concerns translated into physical improvements.
+In other words, operational concerns raised translated into physical improvements.